How to Adopt as a Single Parent: The Step-by-Step Process

 Step 5: The Birth and Revocation Period

 When the birth mother delivers, you may be at the hospital (if invited).
-After birth, the birth mother signs relinquishment paperwork, but most states have a revocation period (typically 3–10 days) during which she can change her mind.
+After birth, the birth mother signs relinquishment paperwork, but the revocation period during which she can change her mind varies by state.
+Confirm the current rule with your agency or adoption attorney.
 This is one of the most emotionally precarious periods in adoption, and it's harder to navigate alone.
 Having a strong support person during this period is important.

 Step 6: Interstate Compact (if applicable)

 If you and the birth mother are in different states, the Interstate Compact on the Placement of Children (ICPC) must be completed before you can bring the child to your home state.
-This adds 1–3 weeks, during which you stay in the birth state with the baby.
+Processing time varies, and you may need to remain in the birth state with the baby while it is completed.

 Realistic total timeline: 2–5 years from agency engagement to finalization for single parents, with the majority of that time in the matching wait.